donphi/roo-crew/prompt_recruitment.md

 **CRITICAL BATTALION CREATION SEQUENCE:**

-1. First, define all specialized agents with clear roles, responsibilities, and technology stack expertise
+1. First, define all specialized agents with clear roles, responsibilities, and technology stack expertise, ensuring that the total number of main agents does not exceed 5 and the number of TDD agents does not exceed 4, as specified in the Agent Count Parameters.
 2. For each agent, explicitly list their:
    - Specific technology stack components they are responsible for
    - Boundaries of authority and decision-making power